-- 25. Tramway operation has an increased level of interface with vehicles and pedestrians compared to railway operation.
+28. Tramway operation has an increased level of interface with vehicles and pedestrians compared to railway operation.
 This is managed through a combination of design and layout of the infrastructure, lower tram speeds, active warnings, and tram vehicle design to mitigate the effects of collisions.
-Together these factors reduce the level of the forces created during a hazardous event. - 26.
-Compared to mainline rolling stock, it is the reduced level of kinetic energy and force in collision events that allows tram vehicles to be constructed with lighter body structures.
+Together these factors reduce the level of the forces created during a hazardous event.

+29. Compared to mainline rolling stock, it is the reduced level of kinetic energy and force in collision events that allows tram vehicles to be constructed with lighter body structures.
 Lower overall vehicle weight results in reduced imposed loads onto the rails and supporting structures, which in turn can allow the use of lighter and simpler structures.

-The Law
+The law

-- 27. ORR is the national safety authority for tramways.
-The Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006 (as amended) describes the extent of ORR's health and safety enforcement functions in relation to tramways and associated infrastructure. - 28.
-There is no specific health and safety legislation for tramway systems.
+30. ORR is the national safety authority for tramways.
+The Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006 (as amended) describes the extent of ORR's health and safety enforcement functions in relation to tramways and associated infrastructure.

+31. There is no specific health and safety legislation for tramway systems.
 The Tramways Act 1870 was repealed in 1992 under the Transport and Works Act of that year.
 The Health and Safety at Work etc. Act 1974 (HSWA) remains the overarching health and safety legislation relevant to managing the safety of persons using or affected by the operation of tramways.
-However, there is legislation relating to highways which affects tramways, both in terms of design and operation. - 29.
-The construction of new tramways and extensions to existing systems rest largely in the enforcement of the Health & Safety Executive as they are conventional construction work.
+However, there is legislation relating to highways that affects tramways, in terms of both design and operation.

+32. The construction of new tramways and extensions to existing systems rest largely in the enforcement of the Health & Safety Executive (HSE) as they are conventional construction work.
 ORR has delegated powers from HSE to look at the implications for operational safety at the time of design and construction.

-30. Once in operation ORR is the health and safety enforcing authority for the 'operation of the tramway', but where a tramway operates within a highway environment there will be aspects of the street environment that are outside of the control of the tramway and hence not within ORR's enforcement vires; these will fall normally to the HSE but in some cases may fall to a local authority.
+33. Once in operation ORR is the health and safety enforcing authority for the 'operation of the tramway', however where a tramway operates within a highway environment there will be aspects of the street environment that are outside of the control of the tramway and hence out with ORR's enforcement vires; these will fall normally to the HSE but in some cases may fall to a local authority.
+At interface areas such as crossings, ORR will expect to work closely with other regulators when necessary.

-Railway Legislation
+Railway legislation